gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/background_verification.md

 Git references and theirs values.
 Right now the checksum only includes `heads` and `tags`.
 We should include all references ([issue #5196][ee-5196]), including GitLab-specific references to ensure true consistency.
 If two nodes have the same checksum, then they definitely hold the same data.
-We compute the checksuym for every node after every update to make sure that they are all in sync.
+We compute the checksum for every node after every update to make sure that they are all in sync.

 # Current limitations